Izilucia/alx-zero_day/0x03-git/READ.md

 new readme
-my readme is up to date now
+my read me is up to date now